 On Day 4 we can chose a morning hike before returning for our next visit to observe the gelada baboons.
 This afternoon a community visit is planned.
 The Simien Mountains are a UNESCO World Heritage site and a National Park, but they are also home to a significant population of Ethiopians.
 We will visit a local community and see what life in this extreme climate is like.
 Return to the Lodge for dinner and overnight.

 Gondar, Ethiopia | Entebbe, Uganda

 After our last beautiful sunrise in the Simien Mountains and a hot breakfast, we descend the mountain and return to Gondar by road.
 This afternoon, we explore the historic sites of this former “Royal Capitol” of Ethiopia.
 With our guide, we will visit the Debre Birhan Selassie Church and learn why this church’s architecture and paintings are so unique and important in the region’s history.
 Continue to the Royal Enclosure and Baths of Emperor Fasilides, climbing ancient staircases and ducking inside buildings dating to the early 1600s.
 The medieval lore and rich Ethiopian history come to life here.
 Finally, we will enjoy a traditional dinner this evening and take part in the famous Ethiopia coffee ceremony at a local restaurant.

 On day 6 fly to Addis and rest in a day room before connecting to an evening flight to Entebbe, Uganda for the next leg of our Great African Primate Adventure!
-On arrival in Entebbe, you will be met at the airport and transferred to the Protea Hotel Entebbe for overnight.
+On arrival in Entebbe, you will be met at the airport and transferred to the Protea Entebbe Hotelan for overnight.